 A minimum of 120 semester credit hours in courses must be earned.
 Some majors require more than 120 credits.
-Developmental courses including EDU 102 Oral Communications are courses that do not count towards the minimum number of credits required.
+Developmental courses are courses that do not count toward the minimum number of credits required.

 An overall cumulative GPA of 2.00 is required for graduation.
 The GPA of all courses required by the student's major must also be 2.00 or greater.